-You cannot use the best pellet rifle for deer hunting when you are planning to hunt rabbits and vice versa hence it all depends on identifying your needs.
+You cannot use the top pellet rifle for deer hunting when you are planning to hunt rabbits and vice versa so it all depends on identifying your needs.

 There are a lot of pellet rifles in the market today but finding the one that suits your needs is the best way to find the best pellet riffle.